-Therefore, when you see your little one exerting effort and possibly struggling to roll over from his back to his stomach and from his stomach to his back, don’t rush in to hold him or help.
-Your little one is not just learning a new physical skill, he is developing critical parts of his brain.
+Therefore, when you see your little one exerting effort and possibly struggling to roll over from their back to their stomach and from their stomach to their back, don’t rush in to hold them or help.
+Your little one is not just learning a new physical skill, they are developing critical parts of their brain.

 How much tummy time is right?

 Babies should spend a significant amount of time on their tummies in order to go through the fundamental patterns that wire the brain and lay the foundations for later learning, socialization, coordination, and healthy behavior.